xUmutKx/LyricsForPoweramp/docs/guide.md

            The lyrics will be stored in the same location as the music files.

           Advantages:
-            * Lyrics will be preserved even if you perform a **Full Rescan** or **Reinstall Poweramp**
+            * Lyrics will be preserved even if you perform a **Full Rescan** or **Reinstall Poweramp **
             * The lyrics may appear in other music players if they support displaying lyrics from files.

-          Disadvangaes:
+          Disadvantages:
-            * here may be a delay in loading lyrics into the Poweramp UI.
+          * There may be a delay in loading lyrics into the Poweramp UI.
 Sometimes, Poweramp requires a rescan or restart.
           * You can't easily change lyrics from the Poweramp UI.

           Tips for Selecting Folders:
           * When choosing a music folder, instead of selecting individual subfolders, try to select their parent folder.
-          * You cannot select root directories due to Android restrictions.
+          * You cannot select root directory of storage due to Android restrictions.

           #### Updating Lyrics Files on Github Version:
             1. Delete the existing lyrics file from storage.